MissVeronica/um-visitors/README.md

 ## Updates
 1. Version 1.1.0 Code improvements
 2. Version 1.2.0 Reduced info in UM Dashboard.
 New shortcode [vv_dashboard]
+3. Version 1.3.0 CSS classes, Dashboard header, New counter options for Directory, Who can see Vists/Visitors Tab?

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.